L0um15/Clair-MusicPlayer/README.md

-# Musicplayer
+# Clair

-Musicplayer made in .NET for learning purposes
+Clair is a musicplayer made in C# using WPF.

-Not intended for general use yet.
+Clair was made with learning purposes in mind but feel free to use it.